 There are few sights quite so inviting – quite so laden with potential – as an elegantly shaped bottle, glass misting with condensation, cork still swathed in gleaming foil.
-But what is it that makes sparkling wine a byword for enjoyment an indulgence at Christmas?
+But what is it that makes sparkling wine a byword for indulgence at Christmas?
 And how should it best be enjoyed?

 A short history of sparkling

 It’s taken centuries of cork-popping to bind together the idea of sparkling wine and celebration.
 But there’s little doubt that our fascination with this style of wine is inextricably linked to its bubbles.

 Our relatively new English sparkling tradition stands on the shoulders of Champagne’s long – and delightfully myth-filled – history.
 Although there’s some disagreement about when Champagne was invented, we know that “traditional method” sparkling was first observed well over 300 years ago (possibly by a famous monk, possibly not).

 In the 17th century, the Champagne region – like England today – was a cool climate for viticulture.
 Typically, as soon as the grapes were picked, they were pressed; the juice was left in barrels to ferment.
 However, as autumn temperatures dropped, the fermentation process stopped, leaving unfermented sugar in the liquid.
 It was only after winter, when spring’s warmer weather arrived, that a second fermentation would begin.
 It was this second fermentation that created the prized bubbles.

 It was some years before advances in technology (the advent of thick glass bottles and tight cork stoppers) allowed these bubbles to be captured.
 Winemaking techniques developed rapidly too, as producers learned that by controlling the sugars and the yeast, they could make the bubbles more reliable.